Wealth Club – Compelling investments for experienced investors

 • Combined heat and power engines which process fuel to generate electricity and heat with lower wastage, thus enhancing energy efficiency

-These businesses usually have predictable revenues, in some cases benefitting from government-approved subsidies.
-Bagnall may also invest in companies developing new energy projects with proven technologies.
+Bagnall may also invest in companies developing new energy projects.

 Downing estimates that Bagnall’s portfolio generates around 495,000 MWh of electricity each year, enough to power over 183,000 UK homes (September 2025).